Get A Closer Look at the La Crosse S88907

 The weather station samples the barometric pressure every 12 min.

-These samples are averaged hourly and daily then stored in nonvolatile memory.
+These samples are averaged hourly and daily and then stored in nonvolatile memory.
 What nonvolatile memory is, is computer memory that is stored, so that it may be refreshed (brought to recall) even if there is a power outage.
 So if your batteries run out of power the information is still there for you.

 The three-hour pressure icon change is based on the last four average hourly readings.